Do Go On - 302 - The Cherry Sisters ; The Worst Show in Vaudeville

 So that's all right.

-And it's your first show.
+I mean, it's your fair show.

-You don't wanna sell yourself to,
+You don't want to sell yourself to, you don't want to be like,

-they're great at show and the entire universe.
+the greatest show in the entire universe.

-So maybe like, underplay it and exceed expectations.
+So maybe like underplay it and exceed expectations.

 Maybe that's the aim here.